Home

 Common Property-Related Provisions in Contracts

 Contracts are often used to set the terms and record the understanding of property transactions.
 These include the sale of property, restrictions on the use of property, the lease of property and more.
-However, the rules of property law differ in small areas from the rules of contract law.
-You can particularly see this when the eternal nature of property meets contractual obligations in breach of contract.
+However, the rules of property law differ in specific ways from the rules of contract law.
+You can especially see this when the eternal nature of property meets contractual obligations in breach of contract.

 Sale and Purchase Agreements and Penalties Such as Specific Performance

-Under the Statute of Frauds, most states require the “sale and purchase agreements” for real estate to be in writing.
+Under the Statute of Frauds, most states require purchase and sale agreements for real estate to be in writing.
 This makes their contractual nature easy to see.
-This document finalizes the terms and conditions of the sale and assignment of contract rights.
+This document finalizes the terms and conditions of the sale and memorializes the rights and obligations of the contracting parties.
 It also lays out the terms and conditions that apply after they sign the document but before they complete the sale.
-Realtors are careful when drawing up contracts to cover most contingencies.
-If the matter goes to court over breach of contract, the parties may be required to perform their contractual obligations, including specific performance, if that is just.1
+Realtors and attorneys are careful when drawing up contracts to cover most contingencies.
+If the matter goes to court over breach of contract, the parties may be required to perform their contractual obligations, including specific performance, if that remedy is suitable in the circumstances.
+“Specific performance” means that a judge orders the parties to complete the sale under the terms they agreed to in the purchase and sale agreement, even if one of the parties no longer wants to.1

 Property Use and Restrictions